Travel Guide

 Checklist for Travelers

 3. Take time to learn about one's destination country and culture.
 Read and learn about the place one is traveling.
-Also check political, economic and socio-cultural developments at the destination by reading country-specific travel reports and fact sheets.
-Always have the contact information for the embassy or consulate of your home country.
+Also check political, economic and socio-cultural developments at the destination by reading country-specific travel reports and fact sheets noted below.

-4. Keep in regular contact with friends and relatives back at home by phone or email, and be sure to leave a travel itinerary.
-As well, keep a list of your emergency contacts handy and create a communication plan for reaching family and friends in the event of a crisis.
+5. Keep in regular contact with friends and relatives back at home by phone or email, and be sure to leave a travel itinerary.

 11. Women should take care to be prepared both culturally and practically for traveling in a different country and culture.
 One should be sure to take sufficient supplies of personal feminine products and prescription drugs.
 One should also learn about local cultural standards for women, including norms of dressing.
 Be aware that it is simply inappropriate and unsafe for women to travel alone in some countries, and take the necessary precautions to avoid risk-filled situations.